Milk substitute for alpaca and llama. Use for orphaned cria or when mother’s milk is limited.

 Depending on its sex, alpaca cria should weigh from 6 to 9kg at birth and gain about 200g per day during the hand-rearing period (figures are higher for llama cria).
 They typically double their body weight by 4 to 6 weeks of age.
 Where possible, weigh cria regularly to verify weight gains and determine the volume of milk to feed.
 Overfeeding milk can cause diarrhoea so feed the suggested volumes in the feeding guidelines.

 Mother-reared cria are usually weaned at 6 to 9 months of age.
 However it is usually impractical to hand rear a cria for this amount of time so many owners will begin weaning as soon as possible.
-We would advise feeding milk for at least 3 months (or approximately 25kg body weight), requiring about 75 litres of milk replacer.
-Cria can be offered high quality, digestible creep feed and hay from 7-10 days of age.
+We would advise feeding milk for at least 3 months (or approximately 25kg body weight), requiring about 75 litres of milk replacer in total.
+Cria can be offered high quality, digestible feed and hay from 7-10 days of age.
 This starts the development of microbial digestion of plant material in the first stomach compartment, and promotes weaning on to solid feed.
 Once they start to eat sufficient quantity of solid food, reduce the milk and increase the solids until they are fully weaned.